 Image #1 – dinCloud recognized that an external IP address was scanning dinCloud hosted resources

 The dinCloud technician was able to recognize this via the automatic reports that are generated by dinCloud security tools.
-In this case, the tool was Threatsop, a product that dinCloud deploys to inspect all inbound and outbound traffic.

 The dinCloud Security Staff took Action